Perfect Meal-Prep Creamy Mashed Potatoes are great for busy weeknights or big events where you want to work ahead as much as possible.

 Can I add extra flavorings to my mashed potatoes?

-Simplicity is best for these mashed potatoes, because let’s face it: everyone wants to drench their mash with your fabulous turkey gravy anyway.
-Why frou-frou them up with horseradish, cheese, or anything else that might clash with your masterpiece?
+Simplicity is best for these mashed potatoes, because let’s face it: everyone wants to drench their mash with your fabulous gravy anyway.

 Can I make mashed potatoes in advance?